ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 ```
 {: codeblock}

-You can use the same command for adjusting the IOPs of a volume that was created with a `sdp` profile.
+You can use the same command for adjusting the IOPS of a volume that was created with a `sdp` profile.
 The new IOPS value can be anywhere between 100-64,000.

 ### Adjust IOPS by specifying a different IOPS tier profile
 {: #adjust-profile-cli}